bcgov/ligo/README.rst

 Folder Structure
 ~~~~~~~~~~~~~~~~

-The data-linking-ui expects data files and resources in certain pre-defined locations.
+Ligo expects data files and resources in certain pre-defined locations.
 Run the following command in the application root:

 .. code:: sh